eduardz1/Bachelor-Thesis/chapters/tools-and-technologies.typ

 = Tools and Technologies

-The following is a general oveview of the tools and technologies used in the project.
+The following is a general overview of the tools and technologies used in the project.

 #_content(
   [